JohnMello is a writer, composer, musician, and author of books for children and adults.

 Unveiling a New Keyboard Instrument

-To solve the problem, an Italian instrument maker named Bartolomeo Cristofori took up the challenge (see my Hub on Why the Piano was Invented).
+To solve the problem, an Italian instrument maker named Bartolomeo Cristofori took up the challenge.
 He designed a keyboard instrument that looked a lot like a harpsichord but worked in a different way.
 The strings were now struck with hammers rather than being plucked with pieces of leather.

 When strings are plucked the performer has no control over the resulting sound.
 Striking them with a hammer, however, gives the performer total control.
 It's a simple idea, but one that revolutionized the world of keyboard music for the last 400 years, since approximately 1700.